raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 ```

 Next, you will need to copy [bootcode.bin](bootcode.bin) and [start.elf](start.elf) into the /tftpboot directory, you should be able to do this by just copying the files from /boot since they are the right ones.
 Also we need a kernel so might as well copy the entire boot directory.

+First, use Ctrl+Z to exit the monitoring state.
+Then...

 ```
 cp -r /boot/* /tftpboot